TriKro/rsb-content/part7-out-of-the-box/ab-testing.md

 * Which features of my product or service will increase my conversion rate?
 * Which is the most effective design of my product or service to increase sales?
 * What is the most effective design of my website to generate traffic?
-* Which layout of my website leads to a higher sales conversion rate?
+* Which website layout will lead to a higher sales conversion rate?

 ## Tags
 * Quantitative